 Thankfully, the rules are slightly different now.
 Now, you only need a fiscal representative if you have financial ties (e.g. a car or a house in Portugal) and are resident outside of Portugal or the EU.

 You don’t need to pay a lawyer for fiscal representation – anyone who’s a resident in Portugal can be your fiscal representative – but many people who aren’t resident in Portugal choose to use a lawyer.
 Well, they don’t choose: if you’re moving to Portugal, you usually don’t know anyone you can ask to be your representative.

 Most lawyers charge a fee for obtaining the NIF (normally required) and then an ongoing annual fee for fiscal representation.
 This is because being a fiscal representative carries certain obligations and the person or company can be held liable.
 This is typically something like €200 for the NIF and then €200 per year for fiscal representation, although fees vary from around €50 to as much as €1,000.

 Bordr charges $150 to obtain a NIF (or $140 when you use this link), which includes 12 months of fiscal representation.
 After that, and assuming you don’t cancel your subscription, they will bill you €150 once per year for ongoing fiscal representation.
 Any correspondence from Finanças will be forwarded digitally.
 However, you can easily cancel your fiscal representation when you move to Portugal or if you no longer need it.

-E-residence.com might be cheaper, and they also offer fiscal representation if you already have a NIF.
+E-residence.com is cheaper, and they also offer fiscal representation if you already have a NIF.
 Fiscal representation on its own costs €99 per year or, if you don’t already have a NIF you can order one with a year’s fiscal representation starting from €99.